RedHatProductSecurity/osim/docs/overview.md

 * `"osimVersion":{}` must be the last entry in the `OSIM_RUNTIME` JSON object, because the osim container substitutes the value in by truncating the rest of the string.
+* Logs are written to stdout/stderr, but we may log to a file in the future for more configurable and secure routing options.

 ## Local Configuration